 vinegar marinade.

-RA has a new cookbook, 'The Art of Peruvian Cuisine', that we found at the airport on our way home.
+'The Art of Peruvian Cuisine', that we found at the airport on our way home.
 It has seven different recipes or 'recetas' for cebiche.
 We will ask some of our Peruvian friends in Utah for cooking lessons.
 There is an ongoing debate whether cebiche was brought to Peru by the Spanish as it has North African or Moorish roots or was it indigenous.
 Limes supposedly were brought to the New World by the Spanish.
 It is clear the Inca prepared it, though their marinade was likely chicha de jora rather than the Spanish lime and vinegar variety normally used today.
 I have yet to experience this type of cebiche, but may ask for it on our next trip to Cusco.
 Several of the young missionaries I have spoken to about Peruvian food have told me they are prohibited from eating this dish.

 Photography is not allowed within the museum so we have to rely on